Phenomenal Times Call for Phenomenal Measures

 Why not deliver oxygen at the same rate as the patients tidal PIFR?

-But the flow rate of the patient’s inspiration has never been measured and, as a consequence, oxygen delivery remains entrenched in 19th century medical technology.
+But the patient's PIFR has never been measured and, as a consequence, oxygen delivery remains entrenched in 19th century medical technology.
 Technology does change and inspired by “Inspiration”, we began challenging the 138-year-old method of delivering oxygen to patients with respiratory failure.
-If you don’t know your critical care patient’s inspiratory flow, how do you know what flow rate of oxygen is needed?
+If you don’t know your critical care patient’s inspiratory flow, how do you know what flow rate of oxygen is needed and when it should be delivered?
 Archaic devices dispense oxygen with a 40% margin of error; we need a 21st century solution.

 A revolution is needed

-• We should insist that the tidal PIFR should be measured continuously - breath by breath- whether in CCUs or at-home.
+- Tidal PIFR should be measured continuously - breath by breath- whether in CCUs or at home.

-• We should automate the delivery of oxygen to normalize saturation (SpO2).
+- We should automate the delivery of oxygen to normalize saturation by monitoring the patient's SpO2.

 .
 Oxygen is the source of life; We should not waste it.